kubeflow/manifests/.github/PULL_REQUEST_TEMPLATE/pull-request-template.md

 # Pull Request Template related to Kubeflow manifests Issues

-Please include a summary of chnages and the related issue.
+🔄 Please include a summary of changes and the related issue.
 List any dependencies that are required for this change.

-# A brief description of the changes

-Please delete options that are not relevant.
+Please delete the options that are not relevant.

+## ✏️ A brief description of the changes
+> I changed ...

-# List any dependencies that are required for this change
+## 📦 List any dependencies that are required for this change
+> depend on #

-# If this PR is related to an issue, please link to the issue here.
+## 🐛 If this PR is related to an issue, please put the link of the issue here.
+> link to issue #

-# Unit Test Checklist
+## ✅ Unit Test Checklist

-  - [] Make sure you have installed kustomize == 5.2.1+
+  - [] 🛠️ Make sure you have installed kustomize == 5.2.1+
-  - [] Have you written new tests for your core changes, as applicable?
+  - [] ✍️ Have you written new tests for your core changes, as applicable?
-  - [] Have you successfully run existing tests with your changes ?
+  - [] 🔄 Have you successfully run existing tests with your changes ?
-  - [] Have you successfully run existing and new tests with your changes ?
+  - [] 🚀 Have you successfully run existing and new tests with your changes ?

-> **Note:** Please note that you have to fill required fields to post a Pull Request.
+## ✅ Contributor checklist
+  - [] All the commits have been _signed-off_  (To pass the `DCO` check)
+  - [] Submit the [Contributor License Agreements](https://cla.developers.google.com/clas) (To pass the `cla/google` check)

+---

-If not please close or redo the Pull Request and join our slack channel [wg-manifests](https://www.kubeflow.org/docs/about/community/) here.
+>You can join our slack channel [wg-manifests](https://www.kubeflow.org/docs/about/community/) here.
 This link also contains our meeting schedule.